CaeciliusV/packet-sniffer/README.md

 ## Limitations

-- Doesnt tell you what information is being passed in encrypted traffic e.g. HTTPS
+- Doesn't tell you what information is being passed in encrypted traffic e.g. HTTPS
 - Mainly tells you your own traffic
 - Only captures packets with an IP layer
-- Doesnt capture traffic on other networks or interfaces
+- Doesn't capture traffic on other networks or interfaces
 - Only identifies three protocols by name: TCP, UDP and ICMP anything else will show Unknown followed by its protocol number

 ## Tools used